hoaproject/Contributions-Symfony-ConsoleBridge/README.md

 * `colorize` and `reset` to manage text styling,
 * `bip` to emit a bell.

+> Want to try it?
+Run `bin/console helper:cursor:draw` to get a live demo and code snippet.

 #### Readline

 The readline helper will help you gather inputs from the user.
 It provides some